quadsurf/react-curriculum/01-introduction-to-react.md

 **NOTE:** Here's an official list of the [supported events](https://facebook.github.io/react/docs/events.html#supported-events) in React.

 When an event handler is invoked by React, an `event` object is passed in as the first argument.
 The `event` object contains all the relevant information about the event that was just fired.
-Because of one-way data binding, it's up to you to use the `event` object when handling the event.
+Because of one-way data binding, it's your job to use the `event` object to update the component's state.

 In the code above, both the `h1` and `input` elements need be updated to reflect what the user has typed.
 In other words, the component's state needs to be updated.
 To do that, the `this.setState()` function is called with a `nextState` object.
 This function performs a *shallow* merge of the `nextState` object into the current `this.state` object.
 The resulting object is automatically reassigned back into `this.state` variable for you.